Amelia Harker (SFHEA, EdTA 3)

 Current research interests

-1. At Risk Scholar narrative research regarding university scholarships (supporting Education Beyond Boarders).
-2. At Risk Scholar support re Trauma Informed Practice in EAP units and beyond.
-3. Trauma Informed Practice training and institutional support for higher education staff.
-4. Higher Education collaboration with NGOs and Charities regarding At Risk Scholars partcipation (CARA).
-5. Embedded Academic Language and Literacies as Widening Participation activity.
-6. Digital Learning Platforms and Open Access materials: How universities can help (EAP for Social Justice Case studies).
-7. Access and pathways for At Risk scholars at the University of Edinburgh.Past research interests
+- AI Transformations, Learning, and Culture Design. - At Risk Scholar narrative research regarding university scholarships (supporting Education Beyond Boarders). - At Risk Scholar support re Trauma Informed Practice. - Trauma Informed Practice training and institutional support for higher education staff. - Higher Education collaboration with NGOs, Charities &the Private Sector re At Risk Scholars participation. - Embedded Academic Language and Literacies as Widening Participation activity. - Digital Learning Platforms and Open Access: How universities can help (Social Justice).

 Project activity